DePayFi/public-documentation/docs/payments/supported/tokens.md

 ## Requirements

 In order for a token to be supported by DePay, that token needs to be a standard token (e.g. ERC20, BEP20 etc.).
 Any customizations or additions to the token standard are not supported by DePay.
-The token also needs to have a pair (liquidity pool) on a supported decentralized exchange (see [supported exchanges](/docs/payments/supported/exchanges)) with **at least USD 10k** reserves in order to be convertible with DePay:
+The token also needs to have a pair (liquidity pool) on a supported decentralized exchange (see [supported exchanges](/docs/payments/supported/exchanges)) with **at least USD 10k** reserves in order to be convertible with DePay.